 Each of these issues can be majorly detrimental to development over the long term and often lead to people accumulating information, certifications, courses…but with no real ideal of how or why to implement what they’ve learned - which leads us into step 2…

 The fastest way to increase your efficiency in program design, and in many things is to systemize your thought process.
-Something I spend a lot of time on within the Foundations program is building out individual frameworks and systems to help coaches become more efficient and to understand and investigate the reasons behind why they do what they currently do.
+Something I spend a lot of time on within the Integrated Performance Mentorship is building out individual frameworks and systems to help coaches become more efficient and to understand and investigate the reasons behind why they do what they currently do.

 Whenever I talk or write about frameworks and systems.
 I'm always wary that people might think that I'm referring to templated training programs but that's not the case at all.